 USDA decided early on in the FAIR Act order reform to use true protein rather than total (crude) protein.
-The difference between true protein and total protein is the amount of non-protein nitrogen (NPN).
+The difference between true protein and total protein is the amount of nonprotein nitrogen (NPN).
 True protein is not a fixed percent of total protein.
 Traditionally, true protein was measured and the total protein was calculated by adding a factor back to the true protein.
 This is one reason USDA decided to use true protein.
 The amount of NPN in crude protein varies, but a study done by personnel at USDA AMS and Cornell determined that a fair factor for non-protein nitrogen is an unchanging 0.19.
-Document CCC.
+Document CCC, David M. Barbano and Joanna M. Lynch, "FAQ: Changing from Crude Protein to True Protein," May 14, 1999.
 Since true protein for milk with a crude or total protein test of 3.20 is 3.01, milk with a crude protein test of 3.1 would have true protein of 2.91, not 2.916, which would be the calculated true protein if calculated by a simple ratio.

 Because non-protein nitrogen is a fixed number, the use of a a fixed percent of casein in the Van Slyke formula can result in discrepancies if producer milk has a protein test different from that assumed when the percentage in the formula is calculated.

-Document DDD, Comparison of Casein in Crude Protein to Implied Casein in True Protein at Two Rates, analyzes the relationship between casein in crude protein and in true protein in tabular form.
+Document DDD, Comparison of Casein in Crude Protein to Implied Casein in True Protein at Two Rates, was prepared by me to analyze the relationship between casein in crude protein and in true protein in tabular form.
 In the Final Decision of 2002,USDA stated that the percent of casein in crude protein was 78%.
 67 Fed.
 Reg. at 67928.
 With that as a starting point, one can compute the amount of casein in crude protein by simple multiplication.
 In Document DDD the leftmost column (% Crude Protein) lists various crude protein percentages from 2.9% to 4.0% in increments of 0.05%.
 The second column (NPN) is the amount of non-protein nitrogen-a fixed 0.19%.
 The third column (True Protein) represents the amount of true protein which is the simple difference of the crude protein and the NPN.
 The fourth column (% Casein in Crude Protein) is the percent of crude protein which is casein, or 78%.
-In the fifth column (Casein) I computed the amount of casein by taking 78% of the crude protein.
+In the fifth column (Casein), I computed the amount of casein by taking 78% of the crude protein.